Daviesss/davie-ridescan-integration/README.md

 5. Score is published to `/ridescan/risk_score` and visible in the plotter
 6. If score ≥ threshold, `True` is published to `/ridescan/safety_stop`
 7. Waypoint follower halts the robot
-8. SMS alert fires to the operator number
+8. Twilio SMS alert fires to the operator number
 9. Risk score and anomaly position are logged and rendered on the plotter
 10. Dashboard at `hackathon.ridescan.cloud` updates with the new execution cycle